 • Arrival to Cayo Santa Maria at 1:20 pm

-(bus get you directly to your hotel in Cayo)
+The bus get you directly to your hotel in Cayo.

-Departure from Cayo Santa Maria after 2:00 pm
+Departure from Cayo Santa Maria at 2:00 pm

-(wait in lobby bus takes passengers from all the hotels in cayo):
+Pick up from front of your hotel, bus takes passengers from all the hotels in Cayo:

 • Remadios 3:30 pm - price $7